 Oceanic Nature Watch Adventure

-These tours are run by the Sydney Pelagic Group Cooperative comprising six local birders who are keen to keep these pelagics operating, and will continue to run as long as the support of the local and overseas birding fraternity continues.
+These tours are run by the Sydney Pelagic Group Cooperative comprising four local birders who are keen to keep these pelagics operating, and will continue to run as long as the support of the local and overseas birding fraternity continues.

 There will be enthusiastic guides, spotters & photographers on board to make your day a memorable one.